Transportation in Crete

 Taxi, fast, comfortable, with stories included

 Taxis are everywhere in Crete, and the drivers are often like tour guides.
-Some will tell you stories about gods, politicians or the best tavernas, while others will simply drive you to your destination quickly and without saying a word.
-They are slightly more expensive than the bus, but for spontaneous trips or the journey home after one too many glasses of raki, a taxi is worth its weight in gold.
+Some will tell you stories about gods, politicians or the best tavern, while others will simply drive you to your destination quickly and without saying a word.
+Of course, they are more expensive than the bus, but for spontaneous trips to the surrounding area or the journey home after one too many glasses of raki, a taxi is worth its weight in gold.

 Taxis are comfortable, direct and often more entertaining than any city tour.